-I have a successful private counselling practice based in Bristol which has been running for five years.
+I have a successful private counselling practice based in Bristol which has been running for seven years.
 Prior to setting up my private practice I spent two years as a volunteer counsellor at Hope's Place, an agency that provides counselling for individuals who are struggling with pregnancy related issues, and I was also a volunteer counsellor at Bristol Drug's Project.

 I have extensive experience of facilitating group therapy sessions, specifically for individuals suffering with mental health and/or addiction problems.

 My practice is based in Horfield, Bristol; it is within easy reach from Gloucester Road, Henleaze and Westbury-on-Trym.
 There is free on-street parking & bus stops near by.

 I provide open-ended counselling; this means that there is no set limit on the number of sessions that I offer.
 I offer sessions on a weekly basis, although I am able to meet fortnightly, depending on the circumstances.

 You can either contact me by e-mail or phone and I aim to respond to all enquiries as soon as possible.